A little jar of sunshine.

-The truth is, that blueberry muffin is kind of a treat and not exactly a healthy breakfast option.
+The truth is that a blueberry muffin is kind of a treat and not exactly a healthy breakfast option.

 That’s where these blueberry overnight oats come in!
-They are free of refined sugars (sweetened with only pure maple syrup or honey), full of healthy omega-3s, and loaded with calcium.
+They are free of refined sugars (sweetened only with pure maple syrup or honey), rich in healthy omega-3s, and loaded with calcium.

 Annnnndddd… did I mention you can make a delicious breakfast the night before in only 5 minutes?
 Yup!